 Even though Flow Energy came out very well in the Which? customer survey, the number of complaints per 100,000 customers as reported by Citizens Advice is very high compared.
 From January to March 2018, Flow Energy received 529.3 complaints per 100,000 customers.
-In comparison, the top performers Bulb Energy received only 11.

 In this section we answer a few more specific questions which potential customers may find useful:

 No, Flow don’t currently have any tariffs that available to customers that need to pay via a pre-payment meter.